 There is regular public bus service from Dhangadhi to Mahendranagar (2h).
 The reserve’s headquarter is 8 km southwest of Mahendranagar and can be easily reached by rickshaw or bicycle.

-The Suklaphanta Wildlife Reserve is named after the dazzling open grassland which is called Phanta in Nepali.
-The Reserve has the largest grassland in the Far Western Terai, but this is not the only superlative: it is home to Nepal’s, maybe even Asia’s, largest population of swamp deer (currently numbering around 2,000).
-Many more species can be found in the Reserve, such as tigers, rhinos, crocodiles, wild elephants, and migratory birds.
+The Suklaphanta National Park is named after the dazzling open grassland which is called Phanta in Nepali.
+The Suklaphata National park has turned from Reserve to National park on 7th Falgun,2073 B.S (18th March, 2017 A.D).
+The National park has the largest grassland in the Far Western Terai, but this is not the only superlative: it is home to Nepal’s, maybe even Asia’s, largest population of swamp deer (currently numbering around 2,000).
+Many more species can be found in the National Park, such as tigers, rhinos, crocodiles, wild elephants, and migratory birds.
 The park used to be a popular hunting place for the Nepalese royalty before it was made a protected area and is up to now not entirely explored.
 Researches and zoologists are hence visiting the park just as often as tourists.

-About 2 kilometers from the Wildlife Reserve there is another attraction of the region, Dodhara Chandani Suspension Bridge.
+About 2 kilometers from the National Park there is another attraction of the region, Dodhara Chandani Suspension Bridge.
 The suspension bridge has a span of 1460m and is the longest bridge of its kind in Asia joining the two villages, Dodhara and Chandani, separated by the Mahakali River.